 Peak District self catering cottages, England

-How Peak District self catering cottages, England makes a difference
+Description of Peak District self catering cottages, England

 We are an organic dairy farm in the heart of the Peak District National Park, we have initiated many local sustainable projects and believe passionately in the strength of our local community.
 We try to live by organic principles; using our own organic produce, buying local food, using local services, employing local people, reducing our environmental impact and that of our guests.
 We believe that it is up to us as farmers to be open about how farming works and why buying local helps everyone.
 We have a Peak District Environmental Quality Mark and a Gold Award from the Green Tourism Business Scheme.
 We are very proud to have been awarded Highly Commended in the Virgin Holidays Responsible Awards in 2009 and 2012.